datasciencekeke/104403016-thepihat/README.md

 2. Sensor warm-up: Both sensors' datasheet and tutorials mention the neccessity of warming up the sensors.
 3. Since the Arduino serial output is constant, if I add too many sleep functions in the python code, the code will break since we take in the data by lines.
 I added a check for irregular values to reset the counter so the program remains functional.
 This only works since the values from our sensors are in entirely different units.

-#Images
+# Images
-You can find some picture of the project [here](https://imgur.com/gallery/9UI624L).
+You can find some pictures of the project [here](https://imgur.com/gallery/9UI624L).
 - The last two images are examples of PushBullet notifications.
 You'll be notified wherever you have the PushBullet services ready.
 - Totally ignore the MCP3008 chips that are just there and contribute nothing but are there because I'll probably lose them if I didn't stick it on there.